DevExpress/testcafe/CONTRIBUTING.md

     npm link testcafe
     ```

-##### npm install
+##### Install from a package

-1. From the root of the `testcafe` directory, run the following shell command to pack the TestCafe project as a `tgz` package:
+1. From the root of the `testcafe` directory, run the following shell command to create a `tgz` archive with the TestCafe framework:

     ```sh
     npm pack
     ```

-2. Navigate to the directory with your test files.
-Run the following shell command to install the built TestCafe project, with the correct path of the `tgz` file, and where `x.y.z` is the version number:
+2. Run the following shell command to install the package globally.
+Replace the `path/to/package` part with the path of the `tgz` archive:

     ```sh
-    npm install testcafe-x.y.z.tgz
+    npm install -g path/to/package
     ```

 <!-- The `/lib` directory stores build artifacts.
 Build tasks remove this folder before they run.
 To remove this directory manually, run the following command: